ChrisLaforet/SpringRefactorKata/readme.md

 code into classes that will preserve the SRP and expose test points.

 The clock is ticking for this emergency release.
 Good luck!

+P.S.
+This code is not a running project in Spring.
+Imagine that Spring wraps this logic hence the hints pointing out to components.
+However, in this kata, your tests will exercise the logic.